bagustris/disertasi-ser/s3_note.md

 - change window size from 20 ms to 0.1 s, 0.04, 0.08, etc. Find the best result.
 - Email Prof. Busso, asking for the speech transcription.

+---
+2019-04-12
+Today's lab meeting:
+- Compared voiced and voiced+unvoiced part --> done?
+- You study at the school of information science? what is science in your PhD?
+  Human perceive emotion from speech.
+The speech constain some information, mainly : vocal tone information and lexical/linguistic information.
+Human can perceive emotion from speech only.
+In some cases it is difficult, like in noisy environment.
+Given another information, lexical information, it will be useful for human to recognize emotion of speaker.
+Can computer do that?
+- Text feature is feature from text data